Lyapunov coefficients for monodromic tangential singularities in Filippov vector fields

 \section{Introduction and statements of the main results}

-The center-focus problem and the cyclicity problem are a classical problems in the qualitative theory of smooth planar vector fields, which goes back to the studies of Poincaré and Lyapunov.
-In brief, the center-focus problem consists in characterizing when a monodromic singular point of a planar vector field is either a center or a focus.
-A singular point is called a center if there exists a small neighborhood of this point such that all orbits are closed.
-A singular point is called a stable (resp. unstable) focus if there exists a small neighborhood of this point such that all orbits spiral towards to (resp. outwards from) the singularity.
+The center-focus problem and the cyclicity problem are classical problems in the qualitative theory of smooth planar vector fields, which goes back to the studies of Poincaré and Lyapunov (see, for instance, \cite{romanovski2009center}).

+The center-focus problem consists in characterizing when a monodromic singularity of a planar vector field is either a center or a focus.
+A singularity is called a center if there exists a small neighborhood of this point such that all orbits are closed.
+A singularity is called a stable (resp. unstable) focus if there exists a small neighborhood of this point such that all orbits spiral towards to (resp. outwards from) the singularity.
 The center-focus problem can be studied by means of the first-return map defined in a section containing the monodromic singularity.
 Indeed, the monodromic singularity is a center if, and only if, the first-return map is the identity.
 If the vector field is analytic, then the first-return map is also analytic as well as the displacement function, which is given as the difference between the first-return map and the identity.
 The coefficients of the power series of the displacement function around the singularity provide the so-called {\it Lyapunov Coefficients}, $V_n$'s.
 Consequently, the monodromic singularity is a center if, and only if, $V_n$ vanishes for every $n\in\mathbb{N}.$ This immediately provides sufficient conditions in order for a monodromic singularity to be a focus.
 For polynomials vector fields, Poincar\'{e} and Lyapunov reduced the problem of solving the infinite system of equations $V_n=0, n\in\mathbb{N},$ to an equivalent problem of finding a specific first integral for the vector field.

 On the other hand, the cyclicity problem consists in estimating the number of limit cycles that can bifurcate from a monodromic singularity, which can also be investigated by means of the Lyapunov coefficients.
-For more informations on the center-focus and cyclicity problems, the interested readers are referred to the book \cite{romanovski2009center}.
+For more information on the center-focus and cyclicity problems, the interested readers are referred to the book \cite{romanovski2009center}.